yuenherny/kl-house-price-forecasting/adr/0004-CRISP DM METHOD.md

 6. Population - DOSM
 7. Money supply - DOSM
 8. Unemployment rate - DOSM

-For more information of the data collection process, see the [ADR](/adr/0003-DATA%20COLLECTION%20OF%20ECONOMIC%20INDICATORS.md) for more info.
+However, there are missing values in the economic indicators dataset.
+Thus, the missing values are imputed using the Time-Weighted Extrapolation method, as practiced by the United Nations (Nia, 2017).

+See the [ADR](/adr/0003-DATA%20COLLECTION%20OF%20ECONOMIC%20INDICATORS.md) for more info and the [05 - Data Integration](/notebooks/05%20-%20Data%20Integration.ipynb) notebook for implementation details.

 ## 4 – Modelling
-Upon investigation, the collected data is a pooled time-series data.
+Upon investigation, the collected data is a panel / pooled time-series data.
+However, due to its complexity, we will treat it as a time series data and a normal dataset.
+THis gives rise to three datasets:
+1. Univariate time series: Mean monthly `price_psf`
+2. Univariate time series: Median monthly `price_psf`
+3. Multivariate time series: The collected dataset as is and combined with other economic indicators

+Based on surveyed literature, the following models performed well in real estate price forecasting:
-- Classical time series: ARIMA, SARIMA, Holt’s exponential smoothing
+- Classical time series: ARIMA, SARIMA, Holt’s exponential smoothing with blocked cross validation
 - Machine learning: Random forest, support vector, neural networks

-- Blocked cross validation
+See [06 - Time Series Modelling](/notebooks/06%20-%20Time%20Series%20%Modelling.ipynb) and [07 - ML Modelling](/notebooks/07%20-%20ML%20Modelling.ipynb) notebooks for implementation details.

 ## 5 – Evaluation
-- Metrics: MAE, MSE, RMSE, MAPE, R-squared
+Based on surveyed literature, the following nine (9) evaluation methods were selected:
+1. Mean absolute error (MAE)
+2. Mean squared error (MSE)
+3. Root mean square error (RMSE)
+4. Mean absolute percentage error (MAPE)
+5. R-squared (R2)
+6. Max error (ME)
+7. Root mean squared log error (RMSLE)
+8. Mean poisson deviation (MPD)
+9. Mean gamma deviation (MGD)

-- Best model is chosen using non-parametric tests: Friedman, Iman-Davenport, Nemenyi post-hoc, similar to Zhan et al. (2023)
+The best model is chosen using the following non-parametric tests, similar to Zhan et al. (2023):
+1. Friedman test
+2. Iman-Davenport test
+3. Nemenyi post-hoc test

+See [06 - Time Series Modelling](/notebooks/06%20-%20Time%20Series%20%Modelling.ipynb) and [07 - ML Modelling](/notebooks/07%20-%20ML%20Modelling.ipynb) notebooks for implementation details.

 ## 6 – Deployment
-- Web app with easy-to-use UI
+The best model from each dataset will be deployed as a web app using Streamlit framework.
+The Streamlit framework was chosen due to the following considerations:
+1. Streamlit is a Python web app framework that is easy to use and deploy.
+2. Plotly charts which are interactive is supported by Streamlit framework.
+3. Python web apps can be deployed to Streamlit Community Cloud for free.
-- Hosted on Streamlit Community Cloud
+4. Streamlit Community Cloud has integration with GitHub for CI/CD.

-- CI/CD with GitHub-Streamlit integration
+See the [ADR](/adr/0006-WEB%20APP%20DEPLOYMENT.md) for more info, the [08 - Web App](/notebooks/08%20-Charts%20for%20Web%20App.ipynb) notebook for Plotly implementation details and the [main.py](/app/main.py) in `app` directory for web app implementation details.